zuozhenggh/learning-library/sprints/data-management/sprint-sql/index-columns/index-columns.md

-# How to index columns in a database?
+# How can I index columns in Oracle database?

 Duration: 2 minutes

+## Index columns in Oracle database

-Typically developers index columns for three major reasons:
+Typically we index columns for three major reasons:
 - To enforce unique values within a column
 - To improve data access performance
 - To prevent lock escalation when updating rows of tables that use declarative referential integrity